davojc/obsidian-clockify/README.md

 ## Roadmap

-There are many further plans for this plugin.
-It would be nice to make some more dynamic options retrieved from Clockify such as Project list and Task list.
+There aren't that many further plans for this plugin, it really has a single intended purpose.

+It might be nice to make some more dynamic options retrieved from Clockify such as Project list and Task list.

 ## Acknowledgements